intershop/iom-blueprint-project/devenv-4-iom/doc/05_development_process.md

 ### Run Single ws Tests or a Group of ws Tests

 To run a single test, use the the feature name or a substring of it.
-E.g:
+For example:

     # Make sure that ws.properties reflects the latest version of configuration
     devenv-cli.sh get ws-props > ws.properties